Rule 1 – SPECTATING

 5) When any player other than the goalkeeper is to be replaced, the substitute shall not enter the field of play until the player being replaced is within 3 feet of the player’s team bench.
 Neither the player entering or the player leaving may interfere with the play while both are on the field.
 The substitution is completed when the substitute enters the field of play, from which moment the substitute becomes a player and the player being substituted ceases to be a player.

-For any infringement of this playing rule the offending team shall designate a player from the field of play to serve a 2 minute penalty and if the referee stopped the game because of the infringement, the game shall be restarted with a free-kick from the place where the ball was when the offense occurred.
+For any infringement of this playing rule the offending team shall designate a player from the field of play to serve a 2 minute penalty and if the referee stopped the game because of the infringement, the game shall be restarted with a free-kick from the place where the ball was when the offence occurred.

 Rule 4 – PLAYERS’ EQUIPMENT